greenfirn/Dashboard/README.md

 only data hard reset and select buttons work for now, bzminer and xmrig hashrates, rig agent all setup to receive cmds

+Some portions of this project were developed with assistance from ChatGPT.